NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 {:refdef: style="text-align: center;"}
 ![](media/ashp_boiler_eq9.png){:width="600"}
 {:refdef}

+Where QReference is the design heating capacity of the heat pump, PReference is the design power demand of the heat pump, QAvailable is the adjusted heating capacity, P is the adjusted power demand, Tcond,out is the condenser outlet water temperature,  Tair,in is the ambient air temperature, PLR is heat pump part load ratio,   a1,b1, c1,d1,e1 … c3 are performance curve coeffients that need to be extracted from operational data.

 Performance data provided by Colmac is used to generate the two temperature-dependent performance curves, CAPFT and EIRFT.
 The EIRPLR coefficients are taken from previously used models in OpenStudio standard for electric chillers.
 The performance data from Colmac is compared against data from Trane and Mitsubishi.
 No detailed data was available for the two units, but the capacity drop with outdoor air temperature looks consistent with the Colmac unit.
 The comparison results are summarized in Table A-1 and Table A-2.
 The Trane and Colmac data show capacity reductions of 44% and 50%, respectively, as the temperature drops from 47°F to 0°F. On the other hand, the Mitsubishi data shows a 31% capacity reduction as the outdoor air temperature drops from 45°F to 20°F, and the Colmac unit shows a 25% reduction for the same range.